 Enabling Password Aging

 In general I do not recommend that the system enforces password expiration for system and shared accounts.
-This could lead to outages if an application's account expires:
+This could lead to outages if an application's account expires:# su oracle -c idRather a corporate policy should govern password changes for system and shared accounts.
+But for individual user accounts the system should expire the passwords automatically.
+The following example shows how password expiration can be setup for individual user accounts.

 You are required to change your password immediately (password aged)